ivanseibel/mba-rocketseat-clean-domain/README.md

-# MBA Rocketseat Clean Domain
+# MBA Rocketseat Web Development - Project Clean Domain

 This project is a demonstration of Domain Driven Design (DDD) principles applied in a Node.js application.
 The goal is to showcase how to structure and organize code to reflect the business domain accurately.